eczema-doctor-patient-treatment

 • Moisturize daily with an emollient to hydrate your skin and restore the skin barrier.

-• Limit showers or baths to once a day with lukewarm water, and opt for gentle, soap-free cleansers
+• Limit showers or baths to once a day with lukewarm water, and opt for gentle, soap-free cleansers.

 • Pat your skin dry, avoiding rubbing, and choose cotton clothing over synthetic fabrics or wool.